OwenDa/portfolio-4/README.md

 The developer manually tested to ensure that all features can be navigated via keyboard.

+NVDA, a freely available screen reader, was used to test for the screen reader functions.
+The following User Story formed the basis of these tests.
+As can be seen, one sub-task remains unfulfilled and led to the addition of user-created ALT text as a [Future Feature](#future-features).

+> As a **user employing a screenreader such as NVDA**, I can **successfully navigate the site** in order to **enjoy and make use of its content**.
+>
+> Acceptance Criteria: Functional navigation and/or use of:
+>
+> - [x] Sign in page content, links, inputs and alerts
+> - [x] Sign up page content, links, inputs and alerts
+> - [x] Index page (Post Feed) content, links, inputs and alerts
+>  + [ ] User-uploaded images (see future features)
+> - [x] New Post modal inputs, prompts and functions
+> - [x] Settings content, links, inputs, alerts and functions
+> - [x] Profile page content, links, alerts and functions
+> - [x] Navigation, as checked in previous tests

 ### Validators & Tools

 JavaScript code was run through [jsvalidator.com](https://jsvalidator.com/) with no errors or warnings.